Installing Squirro on Linux#

 metadata_expire=300

-3. Insert the repository credentials you got for accessing the Squirro Yum repository in this file.
+3. Insert the repository credentials you got for accessing the Squirro YUM repository in this file.
 Replace FILL_IN_USERNAME_AND by the username and PASSWORD by your password.
 Also enable the repo by changing the value for “enabled”.

 Set Up on Linux with Remote MySql and Redis Servers#